Filing a Tax Extension for Your Business

 Avoid Unnecessary Penalties

-The IRS can hit your business with a failure to file a penalty if you don’t file an extension or file your taxes by the deadline.
-The failure to file penalty is 5% of your unpaid taxes per month, as long as your tax return remains unfiled.
+The IRS can hit your business with a failure-to-file a penalty if you don’t file an extension or file your taxes by the deadline.
+The failure-to-file penalty is 5% of your unpaid taxes per month, as long as your tax return remains unfiled.

 The failure-to-file penalty does max out at 25% of your taxes owed, but that can become a large fine, depending on how much your business owes in taxes.
 Avoid the unnecessary penalty by filing a tax extension before the deadline.